Secrets to a long-lasting mani

 A good base-coat is also something that will make a big difference here.
 My favorite is Essie Grow Stronger base coat.
 In addition to helping your nail polish last longer, a good base coat will also prevent staining.
 If your nails are damaged, try using a Ridge Smoothing Base Coat.
 Be careful with other nail treatments/hardeners though- they don’t always work very well under nail polish.
 When filing your nails, always go in one direction- not back and forth as this weakens your nails and can cause breakage.

 Work in thin coats.
 I know that sometimes it’s tempting to just use one or two thick coats, but they’re more likely to chip.
 Layering thick coats also means that it’ll take much longer for your nail polish to dry.
-This can seriously make a biggest difference in the way your polish wears.
+This can seriously make the biggest difference in the way your polish wears.
 Always seal your nail polish with a top coat and be patient when it comes to drying them.
 When applying your base, nail polish and top coat, don’t forget to also apply it along the edge of your nail.
 Nail polish usually starts to chip at the top (edge) of your nail.
 Sealing it will prevent the polish from chipping easily.

 Don’t store your polishes in a warm place.
 Keep them in a cool, dark place (away from sunlight) with consistent temperature.
 Your bathroom is not a good place to store them.
 Light exposure/temperature changes can lead to discoloration and pigment fading.
 When applying nail polish, avoid doing so outside or in hot/warm room.
 Don’t shake your nail polish bottle before applying it.
 This can create bubbles which tend to rise and can ruin your manicure.
 Instead, try rolling the bottle between your hands.

 Maintain your mani by caring for your hands and cuticles.
 I love using oils on my cuticles.
 Argan oil is probably my favorite- this drugstore one is amazing.
-I keep it at my nightstand and massage it in my cuticles every night.
+I keep it on my nightstand and massage it in my cuticles every night.
 It keeps my nails from drying and splitting.
-Your nail polish will be less likely to chip if you your hands and cuticles are well-taken care of and moisturized.
+Your nail polish will be less likely to chip if your hands and cuticles are well-taken care of and moisturized.

 I follow all of these steps and I can honestly say that my nails never chip and my manicure lasts for about 6-7 days.
 Usually, I just remove my nail polish once a week.
-I let my nails “rest” over night (sometimes for a few days) and then paint them again.
+I let my nails “rest” overnight (sometimes for a few days) and then paint them again.
 You probably already know this, but I love my Essie products.
-Three that are my must-haves are the base coat, apricot cuticle oil and a top coat.
+Three that are my must-haves are the base coat, apricot cuticle oil, and a top coat.